Skip to content

 To protect the system from sudden liquidity shocks, early unstaking triggers a penalty.

-- Early Exit Fee: Unstaking before the lock-up period ends incurs a 10% penalty.
+• Early Exit Fee: Unstaking before the lock-up period ends incurs a penalty fee.

 3. SDK Licensing Burn